esovetkin/jbs/docs/language.md

 - Warning `W101` is emitted at the `+` operator span only when the shorter length does not divide the longer one.

 Repeated identifier use in a single combination expression is rejected (`E036`).

+`tuple` and `list` behave in the same way for the combination algebra expression.

 Examples: